Phonics at Ryvers School

 The Nursery introduce activities within the Nursery that concentrate on developing children's speaking and listening skills which lay the foundations for learning phonics.
 The emphasis during the activities are to get children attuned to the sounds around them ready to begin developing oral blending and segmenting skills for reading.

 Phonics is taught daily in the Reception classes in twenty minute sessions.
 These sessions are identified on the class timetables.
 The children will be learning Phase 2 and Phase 3 phonemes (sounds).
 They will be blending sounds together to read words and then begin to read captions and short sentences.

 Key Stage One

 Phonics is taught daily in the Key Stage One classes in discrete twenty to thirty minute sessions.
 These sessions are identified on the class timetables.
 Children are taught by the Class Teacher in whole class sessions and are supported by Teaching Assistants.
 Children who require phonics provision are taken out of class in the afternoon to work with Teaching Assistants in an intervention group.
-By the end of Year One, children are expected to be secure in knowledge to the end of Phase Five.
-In Year Two children start ‘Support for Spelling’ which revisits Phase Five and continues with Phase Six.
+The children will be taught phase 4 and 5 and they will learn to blend and segment longer words.

 Key Stage Two

 Children within Key Stage Two are not taught phonics in discrete sessions; however, their phonological knowledge is applied and developed to guide their spelling and SPAG work.
 Children are taught about word structure and follow the ‘No Nonsense Spelling’ scheme used throughout the school.

 Children who have a lower than chronological reading age are given discrete intervention delivered by a Teaching Assistant or Teacher.
 The intervention is recorded on the class provision map and is monitored by the English Subject Leader and SENDCO.